How can we help you?

 To view and rewrite the VBA macro code, follow these steps:

-2.Select the Lua macro with the name of the VBA module that contains the desired VBA macro.
-For example, if Macro1 VBA macro is in Module1 VBA module, select Module1 Lua macro.
-Do one of the following to select the Lua macro:
+2.Select the Lua macro with the name of the VBA module that contains the required VBA macro.
+For example, if the VBA macro Macro1 is contained in the VBA module Module1, select the Lua macro Module1.
+To select a Lua macro, do one of the following:

-In the Command menu, select Tools > Macro Editor.
-On the Macro Editor window, select the desired Lua macro.
+In the Tools menu, select Macro Editor.
+In the Macro Editor window, select the required Lua macro.

-On the Sidebar, click the side_panel_macro Macros button.
-On the macro pane, hover the mouse over the name of the desired Lua macro and click the side_panel_macro_edit Edit button.
+On the Sidebar, click side_panel_macro Macros.
+In the Macros pane, hover the mouse cursor over the name of the required Lua macro and click side_panel_macro_more More.
+In the drop-down list, select Edit.

 4.Close the Macro Editor window.

-The changes made are not saved in the original .docm file.
+Changes made are not saved in the original .docm document.

 Was this helpful?